msabramo/kallithea/docs/api/api.rst

 delete_repo
 -----------

+Delete a repository.
-Deletes a repository.
-This command can be executed only using api_key belonging to user with admin rights or regular user that have admin access to repository.
+This command can only be executed using the api_key of a user with admin rights, or that of a regular user with admin access to the repository.
-When `forks` param is set it's possible to detach or delete forks of deleting repository
+When `forks` param is set it's possible to detach or delete forks of the deleted repository.

 INPUT::